DenisLabrecque/DenisLabrecque.github.io/_posts/2012-06-21-varia-daniel.md

     - title: Polyphonia
     - title: Passacaglia
       youtube-link: https://www.youtube.com/watch?v=rowLVCtNPuQ
+      notes: "<p>I had the pleasure of assisting to the closing concert of the String Quartet Academy of McGill with the Dastoor family.
+That happened the 26 and 27th of August 2011, very precisely.
+My friend Daniel Dastoor studied at McGill at that time, and for that reason, with assisted the concert freely.
+As we discussed during the intermission, we mentioned the Chaconne by J. S. Bach (with which Daniel had already won a contest), and he told me: You should also compose a chaconne for solo violin, exactly like Bach s: super long and super difficult.
+You should really compose one!
+I kept that in mind.</p><p>I put myself to work later on, and created lines which did not at all displease me.
+However, the bass soon became a stumbling block, and I stopped from fear of having to start all over.</p>"
     - title: Orientalisante
       youtube-link: https://www.youtube.com/watch?v=O8i65eBWxv4
+      notes: "<p>In the meantime, I wished to create a quite rapid and catchy melody, but which was not too difficult.
+I realised the need for that sort of simple and comprehensible piece more and more since Grandpa Labrecque asked me to play violin during our visits at his place.
+I took out a flute movement in that goal—it had originally been planned as a movement of a concerto—and fixed and improved it.</p>"
     - title: Le petit rigolo
       youtube-link: https://www.youtube.com/watch?v=nS5jQrlaylc
 ---